Laragear/Rut/README.md

 By convention, the trait uses `rut_num` and `rut_vd` as the default columns to retrieve and save the RUT Number and RUT Verification Digit, respectively.

-You can easily change it to anything your database is working with:
+You can easily change it to anything your database is working with for the given Model:

 ```php
 class User extends Authenticatable